 Once you have your list of chores for your cleaning schedule it’s time to break those chores up into rooms.

-On a piece of paper, write down each room that you'll be cleaning each day then write down the chores that need to be done in that room.
+On a piece of paper, write down each room that you’ll be cleaning each day then write down the chores that need to be done in that room.
 This will help you keep that cleaning motivation long after you’ve created your list.

 Create your cleaning route

 The final piece of the cleaning routine is creating a cleaning route that you’ll want to take.
 The reason for this is it helps with:

 Instead of zigzagging through the house cleaning this and that try creating a route that goes in order of where the rooms are placed.

 I created a video and blog post on this very topic that you can take a look at.